alen-smajic/Real-time-Object-Detection-for-Autonomous-Driving-using-Deep-Learning/README.md

 * ```--video_input``` Flag for video input default: ```False```
 * ```--save_output``` Flag for save images and video with detections visualized, default: ```False```

+#### Jupyter Notebook ####

+There is also a selfmade implementation of faster R-CNN:

+    Faster_RCNN_Final.ipynb

+The runtime of this implementation is very bad, since no vectorizatio  was used in many places.

 ## Publications ##

 ## Tools ##